Choose a contact lens to suit your individual needs

 - Tinted and Cosmetic contact lenses – Used for either cosmetic or therapeutic purposes, these lenses can enhance colour perception or help compensate for colour blindness.
 Available to order, custom coloured lenses are useful to mask a disfigured or scarred eye and can be painted to match the normal eye.

-- Overnight Corneal Refractive Therapy – (CRT or Orthokeratology) is a vision correction option which offers a fully reversible, non surgical vision correction that gives you clear comfortable vision all day without the use of either glasses or ordinary contact lenses.
+- Ortho K or Overnight Corneal Refractive Therapy – (CRT or Orthokeratology) is a vision correction option which offers a fully reversible, non surgical vision correction that gives you clear comfortable vision all day without the use of either glasses or ordinary contact lenses.
 This process involves wearing specially shaped rigid contact lenses at night while you sleep to precisely re-shape the cornea so that when the contact lenses are removed in the morning, you get clear sharp and corrected vision the whole of the next day.
 This option is particularly useful in the following situations:

 Myopia Control: There is an increasing body of evidence that this technique can slow or even halt the progression of myopia in children.
 Presently this is the only available vision correction to show this effect when critically studied.